markferdo/markferdo.github.io/_posts/2025-08-11-Build-&-Install-Linux-kernel.md

 ### Handling Certificate Errors

-If you see errors something like this;
+If you see errors, something like this;

 make[3]: *** No rule to make target 'debian/canonical-certs.pem', needed by 'certs/x509_certificate_list'.
 Stop.
 make[3]: *** Waiting for unfinished jobs....

-This is because it search for certificate.
-As per the chatgpt instruction I add create empty files
+This is because it searches for a certificate.
+As per the ChatGPT instructions, I did some modifications.

 ~~~
 scripts/config --set-str SYSTEM_TRUSTED_KEYS ""